-Ashley E. Chappo is a 2016 graduate of Columbia University Graduate School of Journalism, where she studied breaking news and investigative reporting.
-She is currently completing her dual master’s degree at Columbia University School of International and Public Affairs.
-Ashley has written for publications such as the New York Observer, World Policy Journal and Manhattan Magazine, recently covering the Arctic for the World Policy Institute’s Arctic in Context initiative.
-She is interested in environmental peacebuilding and climate change as a human rights issue, with a special focus on how global warming disproportionately affects poor and disadvantaged communities.
+Ashley E. Chappo is a 2016 graduate of Columbia University Graduate School of Journalism where she studied breaking news and investigative reporting.
+She is currently completing her dual master’s degree at Columbia University School of International and Public Affairs in human rights and humanitarian policy.
+Ashley has written for various publications such as the New York Observer, World Policy Journal and Manhattan Magazine, recently covering the Arctic for the World Policy Institute’s Arctic in Context initiative.
+She is interested in environmental peacebuilding and climate change as a human rights issue, with a special focus on how global warming disproportionately impacts women and the world’s most disadvantaged communities.

 Souvik Chatterjee is a student in the Climate and Society master’s program at Columbia University.
 He is interested in preventing climate change and its many negative effects, including the rapid melting of Earth’s glaciers.
 Before GlacierHub, Souvik didn’t realize how important and widespread glaciers were or how many lives they touch.
 Now he enjoys reading the news and the opportunity to become a journalist as a writer for GlacierHub.
 He also enjoys basketball and hanging out with his friends and family.